-Every other month, we join with From His Hands Ministry to cook and serve hot meals and leave behind groceries for 50 families living at Motel 6.
+Every other month, we join with From His Hands Ministry to cook and serve hot meals and leave behind groceries for 50 families living at Captain John Smith Inn.
 Because there are no kitchens in these rooms, for many of these families this is their one hot meal for the week.
 We gather together the food the week before.
 Then a team comes to the church Friday morning and cooks it before we then deliver the food to the Grove Christian Outreach Center located at 8800 Pocahontas Trail in Williamsburg.
 We have a variety of ways you can help and serve this great ministry.

 The second Wednesday of each month we visit with seniors living in the Burnt Ordinary Apartments on Richmond Road in Toano.
 There, we prepare lunch, listen to stories, play Bingo, celebrate holidays, and build relationships with our friends at Burnt Ordinary.